namurphy/uv-tutorial/README.md

 This is still the same `python` as before because we still need to _activate_ the virtual environment.
-Fortunately, the output of `uv venv` provides the command to activate the virtual environment.
+The output of `uv venv` provides the command to activate the virtual environment.
-For the [`bash`] shell in Unix, the command is:
+For [`bash`], the command is:

 ```bash
 source .venv/bin/activate